Home Mains Autumn Harvest Pumpkin Gnocchi with Goat Cheese and Brown Butter Sage

 How do I make homemade pumpkin gnocchi?

-• Preheat your oven to 400°F. Cut the pumpkin in half and scoop out the seeds and strings.
-Place the pumpkin halves cut-side down on a baking sheet, and roast in the oven for 30-45 minutes or until tender.
+1. Prepare Pumpkin Puree: Preheat your oven to 400°F. Cut the pumpkin in half and scoop out the seeds and strings.
+Place the pumpkin halves cut side down on a baking sheet and roast in the oven for 30-45 minutes or until tender.
 Once the pumpkin is cool enough to handle, scoop out the flesh and puree it in a food processor until smooth.
 It may be soft enough that you choose to mash it.
-Place the pumpkin puree in a cheesecloth-lined strainer over a bowl to drain excess moisture for a few hours, or overnight in the fridge.
+If the mixture is too moist, place the pumpkin puree in a cheesecloth-lined strainer over a bowl to drain excess moisture overnight.

-• Cover the dough with a kitchen towel, and let it rest for 10-15 minutes.
-This allows the gluten to relax and makes the gnocchi lighter.
+3. Rest the Dough: Cover the dough with a kitchen towel and rest for 10-15 minutes.
+This allows the gluten to relax, making the gnocchi lighter.

-• On a floured surface, divide the dough into 4 equal parts.
-Roll each part into a long rope, about 1/2-inch in diameter.
-Cut the rope into small pieces (about 3/4-inch long) and press a fork on each piece to create the traditional gnocchi shape.
+4. Roll and Shape: On a floured surface, divide the dough into four equal parts.
+Roll each part into a long rope about 1/2 inch in diameter.
+Cut the rope into small pieces (about 3/4 inch long) and press a fork on each piece to create the traditional gnocchi shape.

-Autumn Harvest Pumpkin Gnocchi Pasta
+Autumn Harvest Pumpkin Gnocchi with Goat Cheese and Brown Butter Sage

 Course: MainsCuisine: ItalianDifficulty: Hard